joeyespo/grip/README.md

 Render local readme files before sending off to GitHub.

 Grip is a command-line server application written in Python that uses the [GitHub markdown API][markdown] to render a local readme file.
-The styles also come directly from GitHub, so you'll know exactly how it will appear.
-Changes you make to the Readme file will be instantly reflected in the browser.
+The styles come directly from GitHub, so you'll know exactly how it will appear.
+Changes you make to the Readme will be instantly reflected in the browser without requiring a page refresh.

 Motivation